InitialPosition/pyJAMa/README.md

 3. Create a virtual python environment by typing `python3 -m venv <target folder>` into your terminal and switch to it using `source <target folder>/bin/activate`.
 If creating the environment fails, you may need to install venv3 by typing `sudo apt install python3-venv` first.
 4. Install the required packages by running `python3 -m pip install -r requirements.txt` while the virtual environment is active.
 5. To launch the program, use the command `python3 main.py`.
-6. Enter your cookie data when the program asks you to. **The cookies will be saved locally and are NEVER sent anywhere except to the official LDJAM website.**
+6. Enter your cookie data when the program asks you to. **The cookie will be saved locally and is NEVER sent anywhere except to the official LDJAM website.**

 ### Cookie Data
-The program needs your session cookies from ldjam.com to communicate with the website API and to vote on themes.
-Your cookies can be found like this:
+The program needs your session cookie from ldjam.com to communicate with the website API and to vote on themes.
+Your cookie can be found like this:

 - FIREFOX: go to ldjam.com.
 Make sure you are logged in.
 Press F12 to open the developer console and switch to the "Storage" tab.
 Select the "Cookie" entry from the list on the left.
-Your cookies should be displayed here.
+Your cookie should be displayed here.
 - CHROME: go to ldjam.com, making sure you are logged in.
 Click on the padlock to the left of the URL, then click on "Cookies".
-You should now see your cookies under "ldjam.com".
+You should now see your cookie under "ldjam.com".
 - OPERA: go to ldjam.com.
 Make sure you are logged in.
-Go to Settings > Privacy & security and click the ldjam cookies to see the content.
+Go to Settings > Privacy & security and click the ldjam cookie to see the content.

 ## Roadmap
 - [ ] Load tokens automatically